Abhay-Kanwasi/Project/Typing Speed Calculator/Readme.md

 __Conclusion__

-We use simple approch and minimum to minimum resource to create basic functionality of a typing speed not calculator.
+We use simple approch and minimum to minimum basic resource to create basic functionality of a typing speed not calculator.